MetaCenterCloudPuppet/cesnet-site_hadoop/README.markdown

 <a name="module-description"></a>
 ##Module Description

-This is helper module for Hadoop, which performs settings and decisions not meant to be in generic Hadoop modules:
+This is the main puppet module for Hadoop environment, which performs settings and decisions not meant to be in generic Hadoop modules:

 * sets Cloudera repository
 * enables custom accounting